-Bigger vehicles such as these don’t just mean more interior space—they also mean more muscle under the hood.
+Bigger vehicles such as these don’t only mean more interior space; they also mean more muscle under the hood.

 For both the Honda Pilot and Chevy Traverse, a V6 engine is offered standard in the base trims.
-Those extra cylinders equate to more power; specifically, the Pilot churns out 280 horsepower and 262 lb-ft of torque.
-Meanwhile, the Traverse ends up outpacing this with 310 horsepower and 266 lb-ft of torque.
+Those extra cylinders equate to more power.
+Specifically, the Pilot churns out 280 horsepower and 262 lb-ft of torque.
+Meanwhile, the Traverse outpaces this with 310 horsepower and 266 lb-ft of torque.

 Of course, performance prowess does not start and end with the engine.
 SUVs drivers craving big adventures on- and off-road need to look carefully at drivetrain options as well.

 You’ll find that both SUVs offer a capable all-wheel drive (AWD) system to help improve traction when you’re driving over rocky or slippery roads.
-The big difference is that the Traverse provides an available Traction Mode Select to switch between four modes: FWD, AWD, Off-Road, and Tow/Haul.
+The big difference is that the Traverse provides an available Driver Mode Selector to switch between four modes:

 Despite those impressive hauling capabilities, not all cargo can be hitched to the rear of your vehicle.
 For luggage and other small personal items, you need ample cargo room behind the third row too.

-In addition to this added space, the Traverse offers a secret compartment.
-Its storage tray can be found under the rear floor, meaning you can stash some of your smaller, more precious items completely out of sight.
+In addition to this added space, the Traverse comes standard with a secret compartment.
+Its storage tray can be found under the rear floor, meaning you can stash some of your smaller, more precious items out of sight.

 Awareness is the real key to staying safe out on the open road.
 Even so, while you may be an extremely conscientious driver, having an extra set of eyes out there can only make things safer.
 Thus, both SUVs offer available driver-assistive safety features that can help predict when a collision might occur and act autonomously to stop it.

-A good example is the optional Lane Keep Assist, which can be found in both vehicles.
-If you begin to drift out of your lane, this feature will apply mild steering corrections to get you back inside the lines.
+A good example is the standard Lane Change Alert with Side Blind Zone Alert, which can be found in both vehicles.
+If you begin to drift out of your lane, this feature can apply mild steering corrections to get you back inside the lines.